Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
 1. Tester will refresh page until they see a classic banner, a favorite banner, and a favorite/classic banner.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
 1. Scroll to bottom of screen.
-1. Click the random recipe a make sure it links to the proper recipe.
+1. Click the **random recipe** a make sure it links to the proper recipe.
 1. Repeat steps 1 - 3 approximately 3 - 5 times to check for randomization of recipe.

 #### Document Result(s):
 1. Document the recipe name of any broken links.
-1. documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
 1. Document if banners are never seen.
-1. documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 ### Testing Text Coss Out Function